Discover opportunities months before the RFP drops

 Sole Source: Deprioritize; redirect the conversation to responding to formal solicitations.

-Coops: Buyer hasn’t historically used coops/resellers, but you can encourage them to explore these procurement programs as future options.
+Coops: Buyer hasn’t historically used coops, but you can position these cooperative programs as another option.

 City of Sumner: Sole source is effectively unused—expect formal competitive bidding.
 No specific dollar thresholds cited.